Mabdillahi88/fitshare/README.md

 - **Achievements.js**: Displays the achievements earned by the user by fetching data from the backend API.
 This component shows rewards such as "Newbie", "Popular Post", and "Comment Champion".
 - **User Stories Covered**: 28.

+#### Notifications
+- **Notifications.js**: Displays user notifications by fetching data from the backend API.
+This component shows messages for interactions such as likes, comments, and follows.
+- **User Stories Covered**: 29.

 #### Utilities and Hooks
 - **utils.js**: Contains utility functions used throughout the app.
 - **useClickOutsideToggle.js**: Manages events for toggling components when clicking outside a specified element.
 - **useRedirect.js**: Handles logic for page redirections.

 This modular design ensures FitShare is easy to navigate, maintain, and scale.

 ## Back-End API - FitShare API